Stephanie’s Stage 3 PMBCL Non-Hodgkin’s Lymphoma Story

-- Nausea: this is the one that stayed with me throughout all six cycles of chemotherapy.
+- Nausea: This is the one that stayed with me throughout all 6 cycles of chemotherapy.
 It’s a pretty bad feeling because it sneaks in and out.
-And it affects your mood so easily because it’s so much discomfort.
+It affects your mood so easily because it’s so much discomfort.

 - What helped: The key here is to take nausea-preventative medications like Ativan as soon as possible so that you can get ahead of the nausea.
 It’s too late if you’re already feeling it.
 I would time out my anti-nausea medications so that I could avoid even feeling it a little bit.